Jerod Turner

 Jerod A. Turner (born March 4, 1975) is an American professional golfer.

+Early life

 Turner was born in Oak Harbor, Washington.

+Professional career

-He turned professional in 2000 and played on mini-tours until qualifying for the 2009 Nationwide Tour.
+In 2000, Turner turned professional.
+He played on mini-tours until qualifying for the 2009 Nationwide Tour.

 Turner won the inaugural Soboba Classic on the Nationwide Tour in 2009 and finished 15th on the money list to earn his 2010 PGA Tour card.

+Personal life

 Turner lives in Hurst, Texas with his wife and two children.